wavefrontHQ/wavefront-spring-boot/README.md

 ![build](https://github.com/wavefrontHQ/wavefront-spring-boot/actions/workflows/maven.yml/badge.svg) [![Released Version][maven-img]][maven]

 This project provides a Spring Boot 3 starter for Wavefront.
 Add the starter to a project to send metrics, histograms, and traces to a Wavefront cluster.
-If you don't have a Wavefront account, the starter will create a freemium account for you and save the API token in your home directory at `~/.wavefront_freemium`.
+If you don't have a Wavefront account, the starter creates a freemium account for you and saves the API token in your home directory at `~/.wavefront_freemium`.

-*Note:* Spring Boot 2 users should refer to the [README](https://github.com/wavefrontHQ/wavefront-spring-boot/) on the `master` branch.
+> **Note**: Spring Boot 2 users should refer to the [README](https://github.com/wavefrontHQ/wavefront-spring-boot/) on the `master` branch.

 ## Table of Contents